 To make a deepfake video of your own may seem difficult due to the complexity of the technology but it’s actually not that hard with the right deepfake video software.
 Sure, your deepfake videos won’t be perfect and might be easy to spot if you’re using conventional tools, but the point here is to have some fun with the technology.
 So if that’s what you’re after, here are some good recommendations:

 The bad news is that DeepFaceLab is far from being user-friendly.
 There is no easy to use a 1-click installer so you’ll have to download the files from GitHub and figure things out from there.
 There are of course plenty of tutorials online that can help you get started but you should still expect a pretty steep learning curve.
 If you do manage to wrap your head around it, however, this free deepfake video maker will allow you to make extremely realistic-looking videos.
 If your computer hardware is up for the task, that is.

-Zao is an extremely powerful deepfake maker online free available on iPhone, Android, Windows Phone, and even Blackberry devices according to its developers.
-The app became a huge sensation in China back in 2019 and has continued to rise in popularity ever since.
+Zao is an extremely powerful deepfake generator online free available on iPhone, Android, Windows Phone, and even Blackberry devices according to its developers.
+The deepfake app becames a huge sensation in China back in 2019 and has continued to rise in popularity ever since.
 Unlike DeepFaceLab or other similar deepfake software, Zao is extremely easy to use, allowing anyone to swap their face with that of their favorite celebrity in just a few seconds.
 Zao has tons of clips to play around with and even features an audio component that lets you modulate voices.
+In addition, if you are looking for similar service to convert your photos to line drawing, stencils, sketches, and anime in few seconds, you can try VansPortrait provided by VanceAI, and more details at This Anime AI Turns Your Selfie into Anime using AnimeGANv2.